-You can feel a turn-of-the-century atmosphere in this small but valuable Museum, in the heart of Villa Borghese dedicated to the artist Pietro Canonica (1869-1959).
+You can feel a turn-of-the-century atmosphere in this small but precious gallery in the heart of Villa Borghese dedicated to the artist Pietro Canonica (1869-1959).

 For updates and guidelines please check the >official website

 The museum is partially accessible to disabled people